ukaea/parallel-preprocessor/wiki/Roadmap.md

 # Roadmap

-## Platform supports
+## Platform supports and code quality
 ### windows build and package

-done, needs more test
+Compiling on Windows has been done using Conda installed OpenCASCADE or official OpenCASCADE installation.
+Conda

+### MacOS build and package

+build on github workflow CI is undergoing
+Homebrew formula

+### Static code analysis

++ cppcheck
++ coverage report:  currently unit test coverage is about 60%, needs improvement
++ memory lint
++ threading

+### Other issues
+#### Where should unit test data be installed to

+Currently package does not include test data in the `data/` folder, because it is not decided where data should go.

-### currently only support utf8
+#### currently only support utf8
-Unicode support is another problem to be solved.
+Unicode support is another problem to be solved, especially on Windows

+### add guidance for contribution

 ## New modules or feature